-The runner-up images for the Deep Space category of the 2009 Astronomy Photographer of the Year competition.
+The runner-up image for the Deep Space category of the 2011 Astronomy Photographer of the Year competition.

 The Deep Space category is for photos of anything beyond our Solar System, including stars, nebulae and galaxies.
 Long-exposure photography is the best way to see and capture colour views of our distant neighbourhood; visit How to photograph deep space objects for expert tips.

 Runner-up of the Deep Space category 2011

 The 2011 runner-up for Deep Space was ‘Leo Triplet’ by Edward Henry (USA).
 It was taken with a 356mm F10 Schmidt-Cassegrain telescope and TMB 130mm telescope with an STL 4020 camera..